top of page

 Introduction

-In his letter to the Ephesians, Paul of Tarsus wrote, "So Christ himself gave the apostles, the prophets, the evangelists, the pastors and teachers, to equip his people for works of service, so that the body of Christ may be built up" (4:11-12).
-This is the fivefold ministry of the first-century church.
-Paul's letters also refer to a threefold leadership model of bishop (Greek: episkopos; G1985, "overseer"), presbyter (presbuteros; G4245, "elder"), and deacon (diakonos; G1249, "server") that many scholars believe reflected a gradual shift in Christianity from decentralized local governance toward hierarchy (see 1 Tim.
-3:1-3).
-However, early church leadership was a function rather than an office.
-We tend to use transliterations of biblical Greek terms for these various responsibilities, which causes us to view them as positions imbued with rank and divine privileges.
-Moreover, we must reconsider words such as "ordination" to see if they match the original intent of the New Testament authors.
+In his letter to the Ephesians, the apostle Paul writes, "So Christ himself gave the apostles, the prophets, the evangelists, the pastors and teachers, to equip his people for works of service, so that the body of Christ may be built up" (Eph.
+4:11–12).
+This passage describes the fivefold ministry of the early church.
+Paul's other letters also mention a threefold pattern of leadership—bishop (Greek: episkopos, G1985, "overseer"), presbyter (Greek: presbuteros, G4245, "elder"), and deacon (Greek: diakonos, G1249, "server")—which many scholars see as part of the early church's shift from local leadership to a more structured hierarchy (cf. 1 Tim.
+3:1–3).

 Courtesy of www.LumoProject.com